meltwater/served/docs/Routing.md

 ###Regex

 A regex segment is a RESTful resource parameter that must satisfy a regular expression before being considered a match.
-It is defined similarly to a variable segment between two curl braces, but also requests a colon character to separate the variable name with the regular expression.
+It is defined similarly to a variable segment between two curly braces, but also requests a colon character to separate the variable name from the regular expression.

 The syntax is as follows: